‘STAR WARS: EPISODE VIII – THE LAST JEDI’

-I would’ve done things differently by having Luke and Rey battling Kylo Ren in a ‘Duel of the Fates’ style.
+I would’ve done things differently by having Luke and Rey battling Kylo Ren in a ‘Duel of the Fates’ style fight.
 It would’ve been epic and fantastic to watch.
-I also would’ve made Luke’s death more dignified if he fought Kylo like Obi-Wan did with Darth Vader.
+I also would’ve made Luke’s death more dignified if he fought Kylo like what Obi-Wan did with Darth Vader.
 A great pity Rian Johnson didn’t see it that way.

 Another good thing about ‘The Last Jedi’ is the music composed by John Williams.
 It was great to hear John Williams’ musical score for this movie.
 He again reuses some classic ‘Star Wars’ music from the prequels and sequels.
 The musical score felt reassuring as I watched the movie throughout.

 Once again, there aren’t any special features for ‘The Last Jedi’ DVD.
-Not that I’d mind very much since I’m not as huge a fan of ‘Star Wars’ DVDs as I am with ‘Doctor Who’ DVDs/Blu-rays in terms of special features.
+Not that I’d mind very much since I’m not as huge a fan of ‘Star Wars’ DVDs compared to how I like my ‘Doctor Who’ DVDs/Blu-rays with special features.
 But it still makes these DVD releases very inconsistent as much as the movies are.